victorjohnsonk/victorjohnsonblog.github.io/_posts/2022/08/2022-08-05-How Netflix Uses AI to Revolutionize Streaming Industry.md

 ---
 layout: post
-title:  "How Netflix Uses AI to Revolutionize Streaming Industry" permalink : /how-netflix-uses-ai-to-revolutionize-streaming-industry
+title:  "How Netflix Uses AI to Revolutionize Streaming Industry" description : "Discover how Netflix uses AI to transform the streaming industry.
+From personalized recommendations and content curation to optimizing streaming quality and making production decisions, AI enhances user experience and engagement.
+Explore Netflix's innovative use of AI in content creation and the challenges it faces in ensuring fairness and privacy." permalink : /how-netflix-uses-ai-to-revolutionize-streaming-industry
 author: admin
 categories: [ programming ]
 image: assets/images/posts/2022/08/netflix2.webp
 tags: [ai, netflix, sticky]
-last_modified_at: 2024-06-18 00:00:00 +0100
+last_modified_at: 2024-07-31 00:00:00 +0100
 ---

 In the past decade, Netflix has emerged as the leader in the streaming industry, with millions of subscribers worldwide.
 The platform's success can be attributed to many factors, but one of the most significant is its use of artificial intelligence (AI).
 From personalized recommendations to content curation and production decisions, Netflix uses AI to improve the overall user experience and maximize engagement.
-In this article, we'll take a closer look at how Netflix uses AI and the ways in which it has revolutionized the streaming industry.
+In this article, we'll take a closer look at [how Netflix uses AI](https://research.netflix.com/research-area/machine-learning) and the ways in which it has revolutionized the streaming industry.

 ![Netflix](assets/images/posts/2022/08/netflix.jpg "Representative image of Netflix.com homepage")
 ###### *Representative image of Netflix.com homepage - Source: Netflix.com*